amr9k8/ecommix/README.md

 <br>6  ➤ Facility to add/remove/edit quantities of products in the shopping cart.☑
 <br>7  ➤ Facility to show order total before submission.☑
 <br>8  ➤ Facility to determine location of delivery by GPS/Google Maps.☑
-<br>9  ➤ Define the customer's birthdate using a calendar.
+<br>9  ➤ Define the customer's birthdate using a calendar.☑
 <br>10 ➤ Show graph/ chart representing order history per month☑

 ### How to run it :